zhaopinglu/qinghe/readme.md

 * Adds table-level exported rows count to the output.

 # Change Logs:
+* 0.9.8 - Fixed a timestamp bug: Since v0.9.5, some timestamp columns are mistakenly converted to datetime.
+This fix will keep the timestamp as it is.
 * 0.9.7 - Fixed a serious bug: Exporting partitioned table could miss some data.
 * 0.9.6 - Better support for timestamp data type.
 * 0.9.5 - Improve help message and some other minor changes.